Floorp-Projects/Floorp/taskcluster/docs/old.rst

 To facilitate better reuse of tasks there are some expectations of the build tasks.
-These are required for the test tasks to interact with the builds correctly but may not effect the builds or indexing services.
+These are required for the test tasks to interact with the builds correctly but may not affect the builds or indexing services.

 .. code-block:: yaml